-To prepare the accounts, the Group makes estimates and assumptions, which affect the financial statements.
+To prepare the accounts, the Group made certain estimates and adopted certain assumptions that it considered reasonable and realistic.
 The Group reviews its estimates and assumptions on a regular basis to take account of past experience and other factors considered relevant in view of economic conditions.
 Depending on how these assumptions evolve and on various conditions, the actual amounts or the amounts recorded in future financial statements may differ from the current estimates.